aspose-words/Aspose.Words-API-References/french/net/aspose.words/documentbuilder/endeditablerange/_index.md

 builder.Writeln("Hello world!
 Since we have set the document's protection level to read-only," +
                 " we cannot edit this paragraph without the password.");

-// Les plages modifiables nous permettent de laisser des parties de documents protégés ouvertes pour modification.
+// Les plages modifiables nous permettent de laisser des parties de documents protégés ouvertes pour l'édition.
 EditableRangeStart editableRangeStart = builder.StartEditableRange();
 builder.Writeln("This paragraph is inside an editable range, and can be edited.");
 EditableRangeEnd editableRangeEnd = builder.EndEditableRange();